 That is why we think it is critical to include the regions in this conversation.
 And that is exactly why we created the Startup Europe Week.

-And we did it, this year we had the first edition of Startup Europe Week, from 1st to 5th February 2016, with a kick off event at the Committee of the Regions.
+And we did it, we had the first edition of Startup Europe Week, from 1st to 5th February 2016, with a kick off event at the Committee of the Regions.
 During Startup Europe Week events we spoke about everything the regions are doing (and can do) to support European entrepreneurs.

 Of course, we will keep track of the bigger picture, but we know that only local actions can get you started!
 So we will maintain the format we had last year, the events, workshops and speeches will be specifically relevant to your local reality.